v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 Parallel coding agents, first-class

 NVR-style 2 Hz camera grid over every coding-agent tmux pane.
-Name-addressed dispatch from CLI, HTTP, master tool, or Telegram.
-A 3-min watchdog that auto-prunes dead sessions (every 3 min · 15-min staleness threshold).
-An account-aware dispatcher that picks the healthiest of 6+ Claude Code / Codex subscriptions at spawn.
-Six paid coding agents running in parallel — and you see all six at once.
+Name-addressed dispatch from CLI, HTTP, master tool, MCP client, or Telegram.
+A team-staleness watchdog runs on a 30 min cadence with a 15 min staleness threshold; a separate idle-pane watchdog ticks every 30 s and is notify-only by default.
+An account-aware dispatcher picks the greenest of your paid accounts at spawn time.
+Six paid coding agents in parallel — and you see all six at once.

 127.0.0.1:8787 — chat + camera